Ficool

 "I was at school," I said flatly, flipping the food.
 "That's it."

 "School, huh?"
-She leaned on the counter, propping her chin in her hand.
+She leaned on the counter, chin in hand.
 "Funny.
 Because I heard someone saw you wandering near Street 011 today."

 The spatula nearly slipped from my hand.

-"Street 011…" she dragged the words out slowly, her voice a mix of mockery and suspicion.
+"Street 011…" she dragged the words, voice mixing mockery and suspicion.
 "That's where the rich families live, right?
-Tch.
-Don't tell me you're stalking some elite girl now. are you that pathetic my useless brother?"
+Don't tell me you're stalking some elite girl.
+Are you that pathetic, my useless brother?"

-I clenched my jaw, refusing to look at her smug face.
+I clenched my jaw.
 She didn't need to know about Aranami.
 Not yet.

 "Can you stop?"
 I muttered.

-She smirked, hopping onto the counter and swinging her legs.
+She smirked, hopping onto the counter, swinging her legs.
 "Tell me, is she desperate, delusional, or just into charity?
 Because you?
-You're a solid zero maybe one out of ten on the boyfriend scale."
+You're a solid zero… maybe one out of ten on the boyfriend scale."

 "Unbelievable?
 No, you're unbelievable."
 She leaned forward, eyes glinting.
 "What's next, you two gonna walk hand-in-hand down Street 011 like some cheesy drama couple?"